richardgu26/Econometrics/README.md

 # Econometrics
 Michael Creel's graduate level econometrics notes, example code, and support programs
+- to get the notes, click on econometrics.pdf, and then on RAW, which will download only the pdf.
+Links in the pdf point to files here on github, and will open in your browser.
+- to run the examples, see Setup, below.

 ## There are a couple of unusual thing about these notes:
 - they are available in editable form (econometrics.lyx), so that you can modify them to suit your needs: see www.lyx.org.
 They are however copyrighted, so you should learn about the GPL before modifying and distributing them.